-tion changes fast, to make the error as small as possible; this is what the completely supervised method would do.
+space, it is a better idea to have as many centers in places where the function changes fast, to make the error as small as possible; this is what the completely supervised method would do.

 Let us discuss how all of the parameters can be trained in a fully supervised manner.
 The approach is the same as backpropagation applied to multilayer perceptrons.
 Let us see the case of regression with multiple outputs.
 The batch error is